Canoeing Calories Burned: Paddling MET, 30 & 60 Min

 How We Calculate Calories Burned During Canoeing

 Our canoeing calorie calculator uses the standard MET oxygen-cost equation, a common method used in exercise science and public-health research.
-For this calculation we use canoeing at MET 3.5.
+For this calculation we use recreational canoeing, calm water at MET 3.5.
 The formula is:

 Calories = MET x 3.5 x Weight (kg) / 200 x Minutes

-For canoeing with a MET value of 3.5, the calculation works as follows: If you weigh 160 lbs (72.6 kg) and do canoeing for 30 minutes (0.5 hours), you would burn approximately 133 calories.
+For recreational canoeing, calm water with a MET value of 3.5, the calculation works as follows: If you weigh 160 lbs (72.6 kg) and do canoeing for 30 minutes (0.5 hours), you would burn approximately 133 calories.

 Keep in mind that actual calorie expenditure can vary by 15-20% based on factors like fitness level, exercise intensity, environmental conditions, and individual metabolic differences.
-The selected MET value of 3.5 for canoeing represents an average across typical conditions and effort levels.
+The selected MET value of 3.5 for recreational canoeing, calm water represents an average across typical conditions and effort levels.
 Your actual burn may be higher or lower depending on how vigorously you perform the activity.

 Canoeing vs. Other Activities